JohnTasler/RenewedPowerCommands/README.md

 [the project's GitHub page](https://github.com/JohnTasler/RenewedPowerCommands).
 I'm in-between job right now so I might just be able to put it in soon.

-## Discussions with Microsoft developer community about the originaal extension
+## Discussions with Microsoft developer community about the original extension

 #### [Upgrade Popular MSFT Extensions to VS2022](https://developercommunity.visualstudio.com/t/Upgrade-Popular-MSFT-Extensions-to-VS202/1500844)